23 Software Resources

 OpenStack is a cloud computing platform similar to AWS and other commercial clouds (except that it is open!) and we have allocations on CyVerse’s OpenStack environments.

-An experimental open stack interface being developed by Julian.
-He would appreciate feedback and feature requests.
+An experimental open stack interface being developed by Chris Martin and Julian Pistorius.
+They would appreciate feedback and feature requests.
 See project README for install instructions.

 General philosophy is that each person should use what works; for collaborative work it helps to use the same tools!
 Feel free to suggest alternatives… tools like GitHub and Slack are chosen because they are the widely adopted and feature-rich.